Environmental Protection UK: Environmental noise

 The organisation also worked with industry and government in trying to achieve an up-to-date methodology for the prediction of wind turbine noise.

 EPUK today

 Environmental Protection UK continues to have membership amongst local authorities with a substantial contribution from consultants, academics, private individuals and industry.
 The organisation has seven divisions in England and a division each in Scotland, Wales and Northern Ireland.
 Environmental Protection UK is national member of the International Union of Air Pollution Prevention and Environmental Protection Associations (IUAPPA).

+In 2023, Environmental Protection UK merged into the Institution of Environmental Sciences, facilitating the creation of the Environmental Policy Implementation Community.